annmaro/nixri/README.md

   pkgs.stable
   ```

-  The overlay imports `nixpkgs-stable` with unfree packages enabled and is applied to both host configurations through `hosts/common.nix`.
-It is intended for packages that need to remain on the stable channel while the rest of the system follows NixOS unstable.

-  The old NUR overlay, VS Code overlay, and MComix wrapper overlay are not part of the new configuration.
-NUR was removed because no current module uses it.
+  It's the place for all of your overlays.
+Overlays are applied to both host configurations through `hosts/common.nix`.

 - ## Niri configuration

   Niri is configured entirely through Nix.
 The repository does not contain a hand-written `config.kdl` or raw `programs.niri.config` string.